jharr246/jeffrey-harr-capstone/README.md

 Create a .env file in the server directory.
 A .env.sample is provided.
 You will need a API key from [Google Places API](https://developers.google.com/maps/documentation/places/web-service/overview).

-#Use the package mananger [npm](https://www.npmjs.com/) to install DogSpace.
+# Use the package mananger [npm](https://www.npmjs.com/) to install DogSpace.

 In the root file directory.
+Installs all dependencies.
 ```bash
 npm run install-all-deps
 ```